DreymaR/BigBagKbdTrixXKB/README.md

 Tips
 ----
 * Before trying out the BigBag, you may want to find out what your current XKB settings are.
 One way of seeing what you use is `setxkbmap -v 9`.
-	- To get the standard default layout back, you can use `setxkb 4n` for ANSI keyboards (`5n` for ISO).
+	- To get the standard default layout back, you can use `setkb 4n` for ANSI keyboards (`5n` for ISO).
 This depends on your locale though.
 * The 'Keep Symbols' layouts are intended for those who don't want to give up their symbol mappings.
 The 'Unified' variants are usually much better, and 'ks' may be missing symbols.
 * If you use Extend and want the `Ctrl+Alt+F#` TTY shortcuts back, disable F#-key Extend mappings in the `symbols/extend` file.
     - This is achieved easily by commenting out the [include "extend(lv5_fk)"][BB-ExtFK] bit (with two trailing slashes).